Jouini-Nour/OOP-Exam-E_Commerce_App/ReadMe.txt

 ***Session 1
-I implemented the first project requirement wich is the user authentication service .
+I implemented the first project requirement which is the user authentication service .
 My method was mostly based on conditional loops to keep waiting for a specific user input in order to move to the next "part" of the menu.
 I decide to go with this idea(conditional loops) for implementing the signup, login and logout logics because of its similarity to real world example, where a failure to login would cause the web page